 Botox and Migraines

 Although Botox has become a household name for eliminating wrinkles, it is also effective for stopping migraines in many patients.
 If Botox for Migraines works for a patient it is more likely that migraine surgery will be effective.

 How do I find Out More about Migraine Surgery in Arizona?

-You can call our office at 480-991-6877 to make an appointment with one of our surgeons at North Valley Plastic Surgery for a complimentary consultation about migraine surgery.
+You can call our office at 480-991-6877 to make an appointment with one of our surgeons at Arizona Facial Plastics for a complimentary consultation about migraine surgery.
 We’ll need to review relevant medical and prescription history concerning your migraines.
 Keeping a headache diary that records your migraines frequency, intensity, location, and other notes can help you and our medical team to determine if this surgery might be for you.
 For more information on Arizona migraine surgical treatments, headache surgery Arizona, Gilbert Migraine Surgery, Scottsdale Migraine Surgery, Mesa Migraine Surgery, Chandler Migraine Surgery, and Phoenix Migraine Surgery please call 480-991-6877.

 *Results may vary.
 These results are not guaranteed.